Child Birth Injury in Arkansas

 • Infant Jaundice

 The Mayo Clinic defines infant jaundice as a yellowing around an infant’s eyes or skin.
 It is the result of excessive bilirubin in the baby’s blood.
 It can show up in preterm cases or due to breastfeeding.
-But, severe bruising during childbirth in an Arkansas hospital can also create this condition.
+However, severe bruising during childbirth in an Arkansas hospital can also create this condition.
 Further complications that can lead to the need for follow-up care are:

 • Further yellowing of the skin